 To consider potential employee’s or application for employment with CyberCX;

 To consider potential contractor’s engagement with CyberCX; – To open and administer our client accounts during sales and/or the delivery cycle;

-For marketing and sales initiatives such as CyberCX publications, information about our service offerings, events, seminars and other business programs.
-For example, when customers ask to be on an email or mailing list so that CyberCX can send them information about its activities and publications, e.g. cyber security alerts;
+To communicate marketing and sales initiatives such as CyberCX publications, information about our service offerings, events, seminars and other business programs.
+For example, when individuals and businesses request demonstrations, download content, contact us or ask to be on an email or mailing list, CyberCX can send them information about its activities and publications, e.g. cyber security alerts; events, publications etc

 If you do not provide us with all or part of your personal information, we may not be able to carry out the purposes which are set out above, including the provision of professional services to you.

 We endeavour to collect personal information directly from the individual or their authorised representative.

 Sometimes we collect personal information from a third party or a publicly available source.
 In limited circumstances, we may receive personal information about third parties from individuals who contact us and supply us with the personal information of others in the documents they provide to us.